lhao03/lhao03.github.io/content/blog/industry/first-dev-exp.md

 I won't lie; when everyone around you has a master's/PhDs and you're just a second-year undergrad student, it can feel intimidating.
 But when I made a mistake or was unsure of how to do something, someone was always there to help me out.
 Someone was always available and willing to help me out, whether it be technical issues or more personal issues,  and that's what made this co-op term so great.

 Additionally, I got to attend a bunch of presentations put on by other PROOF members!
-Such presentations included topics like [SHAP (SHapley Additive exPlanations)](https://shap.readthedocs.io/en/latest/) and biomarker research on diseases like asthma, allergic rhinitis, and pulmonary exacerbations in cystic fibrosis (super cool stuff that I barely understood).
+Such presentations included topics like SHAP (SHapley Additive exPlanations){{ss(num="1")}} and biomarker research on diseases like asthma, allergic rhinitis, and pulmonary exacerbations in cystic fibrosis (super cool stuff that I barely understood).
 I'm fortunate to have the opportunity to listen to such talented individuals and have learned so much!

 ## The not so great
 My father says that he loves remote work, but I don't think I can say the same 😅 (maybe it's because I haven't experienced the commute before).
 And being a first-time developer and intern, I wished I had done some things differently.
 With that being said, some not so great things I experienced include: